AdaCore/gnatstudio/docs/users_guide/remote.rst

 * Loads the translated local project.
 * Assigns the Build, Execution and Debug servers.

-If one of those operations fails, GPS reports the errors in the :guilabel:`Messages` view and retains the previous project settings.
+If one of those operations fails, GNAT Studio reports the errors in the :guilabel:`Messages` view and retains the previous project settings.
 Once a remote server is assigned, the remote configuration is automatically loaded each time the project is loaded.